 With an effective solution, it all comes together.
 Improved workflow efficiencies, complete documentation, rigorous coding, and exact compliance.
 Boost productivity and earn more dollars per visit by getting all the money deserved for work performed.
 It's that simple.

 ReDoc clients have seen a 14-45% boost in revenue with a fully optimized ReDoc solution.

 It may not seem like a lot on the circle above, but let's think about it.
 When your therapists' metrics indicate an average of 24% more productivity, that means your systems are working—and working well.
 The best part?
 ReDoc clients see results like these while driving excellence in patient care.

-We know practices are always working to keep budgets tight.
+We know private practices are always working to keep budgets tight.
 Do more with what you have.

 It's fully integrated.

 Bring it all together and get quick access to the tools you need.
 Documentation, scheduling, billing, outcomes benchmarking, reporting, home exercise program, patient engagement, and RCM (revenue cycle management) all work in concert to satisfy users, patients, and plans of care.

 Imagine, 100% of what your team needs to succeed found in one beautiful solution.

 Hear how ReDoc drives the pace in a busy private practice rehab clinic.

 "For me, being a PT and having to see a high patient load, [ReDoc] makes me more efficient.
 I'm able to get in, get out, and get things done."
 Chantel Yearwood, PT, Renewal Rehab